Schlock Mercenary

 Schlock Mercenary is a comedic webcomic written and drawn by Howard Tayler.
 It follows the tribulations of a star-travelling mercenary company in a satiric, mildly dystopian 31st-century space opera setting.
-After its debut on June 12, 2000, the comic was updated daily until its conclusion in 2020, supporting its author and receiving five Hugo Award nominations.
+After its debut on June 12, 2000, the comic was updated daily until its conclusion in July 24, 2020, supporting its author and receiving five Hugo Award nominations.

 The comic had been collected into fifteen print volumes as of April 2019, and a sixteenth volume has been announced.

 The online comic concluded in July 2020 at the end of the twentieth volume, with an announcement by Tayler that the main story was complete, though spin-offs might be expected in the future.

 Story

 The story primarily centers on Captain Kaff Tagon, his mercenary crew, Tagon's Toughs, and their roles as members in a for-profit military organization.
 Various story lines have the crew swept into conflicts on a single planet, a galaxy-spanning apocalyptic crisis or intergalactic war.

 In the distant future of Schlock Mercenarys setting, many changes face Terran society.
 Faster-than-light travel is attained, alien races are contacted, and technology undergoes radical improvements.

 Alien species vary from fairly humanoid to almost unrecognizable.
 There are carbosilicate amorphs with no easily definable limbs or organs (the eponymous Sgt.
 Schlock), eight-limbed Gatekeepers, two-bodied Uklakk, and the unknowable Pa'anuri, beings made of dark matter.

 The number of sapient species descended from Terran stock increased as Earth's genetic engineers refined their craft.
-Enhanced chimpanzees, gorillas, orangutans, dolphins, snakes and two species of elephant have citizenship.
+Enhanced chimpanzees, gorillas, orangutans, dolphins, snakes, octopuses, at least two types of bears, and two species of elephant have citizenship.
 Genetic enhancement of the human population resulted in the purple-skinned photosynthetic "Purps", along with general improvements to the population.